zapier/zapier-platform-cli/README.md

 Our solution is to present users a dropdown that is populated by making a live API call to fetch a list of parent objects.
 We call these special dropdowns "dynamic dropdowns."

 To define one, you can provide the `dynamic` property on your field to specify the trigger that should be used to populate the options for the dropdown.
-The value for the property is a dot-separated concatenation of a trigger's key, the field to use for the value, and the field to use for the label.
+The value for the property is a dot-seperated concatination of a trigger's key, the field to use for the value, and the field to use for the label.

 ```javascript
 const App = {